Can You Burn Charcoal In A Fireplace And Wood Stove

 Charcoal as a Fire Accelerant

-One advantage of using charcoal in a fireplace is its ability to act as a fire accelerant.
+One advantage of charcoal in a fireplace is its ability to act as a fire accelerant.
 If you’re having difficulty igniting your wood fire, placing a few pieces of charcoal can help kickstart the burning process.

-However, it’s crucial not to rely solely on charcoal as an accelerant and maintain proper airflow for safe and efficient burning.
+However, it’s crucial not to rely solely on charcoal as an accelerant and to maintain proper airflow for safe and efficient burning.

 How Long Do You Need To Burn Charcoal In A Fireplace?